What is Feedback Analytics: Methods, Benefits & How to Use It

 But if feedback analysis is done well, it can be.

 First, the necessary feedback channels must be open for customers to leave feedback.
-Additionally, the right analytics tools must be used to analyse and highlight actionable insights from your customer feedback.
+The right analytics tools must then analyse and surface actionable insights from that data.

 We know something about the why and how of customer feedback.
 But there is also a question of where we should focus our attention when knowing what shoppers say about their experiences.